DEFRA/node-mcp-server-demo/docs/mcp-implementation-overview.md

 ## Introduction

 This document provides a comprehensive overview of how the Node.js MCP Server Demo has been updated to implement the Model Context Protocol (MCP) using the official MCP SDK and Hapi.js framework.
-The implementation provides a seamless integration between the MCP protocol and our existing REST API architecture.
+The implementation provides a seamless integration between the MCP protocol and our business logic layer.

 ## What is MCP?